 The size of a block in the 700 MHz band is significant because more 4G spectrum means faster data services.

 That should give Telecom NZ a competitive boost against Vodafone which has a head start in rolling out 4G.
-At the moment Vodafone’s 4G network covers a much wider area than Telecom’s.
+For now Vodafone’s 4G network covers a wider area than Telecom’s.

 Not just 700 MHz